statamic/docs/content/collections/docs/static-caching.md

 ],
 ```

-By default, running `artisan cache:clear` won't clear Statamic's store with mappings of URLs.
-To do this, pass the `--store` argument to the command with the name of the store you want to clear, like `static_cache`.
+By default, running `artisan cache:clear` won't clear Statamic's cache store.
+To do this, run `php please static:clear`.